Automatic Repair and Deadlock Detection for Parameterized Systems: Implementation Evaluation

 \section{Implementation \& Evaluation}

 \todo{can we compare to related work in the literature?} \todo{one reviewer asked to compare different encodings of error paths (s.t. formula is in CNF)}

 We have implemented a prototype of our parameterized repair algorithm that supports the three types of systems (disjunctive, pairwise and broadcast), and safety and reachability properties.
-For disjunctive and rendezvous systems, we have evaluated it on different variants of reader-writer-protocols, based on to the one given in Sect.~\ref{sec:model}.
-A detailed treatment of a more complex version, including an explanation of the whole repair process is given in Appendix~\ref{sec:PW-RW}.
-All of these reader-writer-protocols have been solved successfully within less than 2s.
+For disjunctive and pairwise systems, we have evaluated it on different variants of reader-writer-protocols, based on the ones given in Sect.~\ref{sec:intro},\ref{sec:model}, where we replicated some of the states and transitions to test the performance of our algorithm on bigger benchmarks.
+For disjunctive systems, all variants have been repaired successfully in less than 2s.
+For pairwise systems, these benchmarks are denoted ``RW$i$ (PR)'' in Table \ref{tab:results}.
+A detailed treatment of one benchmark, including an explanation of the whole repair process is given in Appendix~\ref{sec:PW-RW}.